salonikumawat28/notes_management_app/README.md

 9. **Authenticator**: If any API request is not public, it goes through `authenticator` middleware.
 This middlware checks if the request header has JWT token.
 If yes, it checks verifies its authnticity.
 If authentic, it decodes the authenticated user id from the JWT token and sets it to the `request.authenticatedUserId` so that it can be used by future middlewares.
 If authentication fails, this step short circuits to the `ErrorHandler` middlware.
 10. **Controller**: Controller ensures that request went through all the necessary middlewares.
 If it did, controller sends the request to the service layer to get the data.
 Once it receives data, it creates response from it and sends the response back to the express.js app.
 In case of any errors, this step calls `ErrorHandler` middleware.
 11. **Service Layer**: Service layer contains all the business logic.
 It is also responsible to call models to get the data from database.
 12. **Models**: Mongoose models are called to communicate with our MongoDB database.
-These models does a few important things like creating collections, performing CRUD operations, indexing databases on text for faster search of sub-strings, auto-updating values like `createdAt`, `modifiedAt` fields.
+These models does a few important things like creating collections, performing CRUD operations, indexing databases on text for faster search of sub-strings, auto-updating values like `_createdAt`, `_updatedAt` fields.
 13. **Database**: We are using MongoDb database for notes and user management.
 We will discuss more about it in later sections.
 ## Database
 We are using MongoDB database which is a NoSQL database to manage notes and users.
 ### Why NoSQL?
 We have chosen NoSQL over SQL for this project because of various reasons:
 1. **No ACID**: We have no requriments of any ACID transactions in any requests as of now.
-2. **Development Speed**: NoSQL databases are easy and fast to setup and thus it makes development quicker especially in intiial phases.
+2. **Development Speed**: NoSQL databases are easy and fast to setup and thus it makes development quicker especially in initial phases.
 3. **Scalability and Avalabiltiy**: NoSQL databases are easily scaled horizontally, can be distributed across clusters and thus can be highly available.
 The same can be done with SQL as well but not with that ease.
 ### Schema
 This is the schema we currently have: